np-at/jira-cli/README.md

 }
 ```
   * Now there are 2 portions of `default_create` config
 	*  `__always_ask` : it contains the fields which would always be prompted when you create an issue.
-For eg. in above given json , whenever we'll create a new issue , description and priority would always be asked along with other mandatory fields for the board.
+For eg. in above given json , whenever we'll create a new issue , details and priority would always be asked along with other mandatory fields for the board.
 	*  Rest of the keys in `default_create` are the shortcut keys which you will refer to while calling <kbd>jira new key</kbd>

 ### Edit a Jira issue: